John Hughes: Early life

-In 1963, Hughes' family moved to Northbrook, Illinois, a suburb of Chicago.
-There, his father found work selling roofing materials.
-Hughes attended Grove Middle School, later going on to Glenbrook North High School, which gave him inspiration for the films that eventually made his reputation.
-He met Nancy Ludwig, a cheerleader and his future wife, in high school.
-As a teenager, Hughes turned to movies as an escape.
-According to childhood friend Jackson Peterson, "His mom and dad criticized him a lot (...)
-She [Marion] would be critical of what John would want to do".
-Hughes was a fan of the Beatles, and allegedly knew a lot about movies and the Rat Pack.
+In 1963, Hughes's family moved to the Chicago suburb of Northbrook, Illinois, where his father sold roofing materials.
+Hughes attended Grove Middle School and then Glenbrook North High School, which gave him inspiration for his most famous films.
+He also met Nancy Ludwig, a cheerleader and his future wife, at the school.
+As a teenager, Hughes turned to films as an escape.
+According to his childhood friend Jackson Peterson, "His mom and dad criticized him a lot [...]
+[Marion] would be critical of what John would want to do."
+Hughes was a fan of the Beatles, and allegedly knew a lot about films and the Rat Pack.

 Career

-1970–1981: Rise to prominence

 After dropping out of the University of Arizona, Hughes began selling jokes to well-established performers such as Rodney Dangerfield and Joan Rivers.
-Hughes used his jokes to get an entry-level job at Needham, Harper & Steers as an advertising copywriter in Chicago in 1970 and later in 1974 at Leo Burnett Worldwide.
+He used his jokes to get an entry-level job at Needham, Harper & Steers as an advertising copywriter in Chicago in 1970, and later at Leo Burnett Worldwide in 1974.
 During this period, he created what became the famous Edge "Credit Card Shaving Test" ad campaign.

-Hughes' work on the Virginia Slims account frequently took him to the Philip Morris headquarters in New York City, which allowed him to visit the offices of National Lampoon magazine.
-Soon thereafter, Hughes became a regular contributor; editor P. J. O'Rourke recalled that "John wrote so fast and so well that it was hard for a monthly magazine to keep up with him."
-One of Hughes' first stories, inspired by his family trips as a child, was "Vacation '58", later to become the basis for the film National Lampoon's Vacation.
-Among his other contributions to the Lampoon, the April Fools' Day stories "My Penis" and "My Vagina" gave an early indication of Hughes' ear for the particular rhythm of teenspeak, as well as for the various indignities of teenage life in general.
+Hughes's work on the Virginia Slims account frequently took him to the Philip Morris headquarters in New York City, which allowed him to visit the offices of National Lampoon magazine.
+Soon after, he became a regular contributor to the magazine.
+Editor P. J. O'Rourke recalled that he "wrote so fast and so well that it was hard for a monthly magazine to keep up with him".
+One of Hughes's first stories, inspired by his family trips as a child, was "Vacation '58".
+This later became the basis for the film National Lampoon's Vacation.
+Among his other contributions, the April Fools' Day stories "My Penis" and "My Vagina" gave an early indication of his knack for teenage slang and understanding of the various indignities of teenage life in general.